vtexdocs/help-center-content/docs/announcements/en/improvements-in-exporting-prices-via-spreadsheet.md

 author: 46G4yHIZerH7B9Jo0Iw5KI
 slug: improvements-in-exporting-prices-via-spreadsheet
 legacySlug: improvements-in-exporting-prices-via-spreadsheet
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: We have updated the process of exporting prices via spreadsheet to give customers more visibility.
+announcementSynopsisEN: 'We have updated the process of exporting prices via spreadsheet to give customers more visibility.'
 ---

 In digital commerce, retailers frequently update prices to keep a product competitive.
 The faster prices change, the greater the chance of converting sales.